Why website discovery is must?

 He needs to primarily know what you do, and this is where you come in and give him information such as:

-This gives Raul the insight that John is a B2B service provider, which means a business-to-business provider, and is not concerned with the sale or leasing of these properties on the website.
+This gives Raul the insight that John is a B2B service provider and is not concerned with the sale or leasing of these properties on the website.

 This lets him know the target audience and all we need to concentrate on are the projects that he has completed.

 Now let us move on to other client Mark

 The initial question asked is how much it will cost to build a website for a school.

 Raul respond like before and say he has to ask a few questions first.

 Raul already has an idea of the target audience that Mark is looking at.